 We also rely on trade secrets, know-how, continuing technological innovation, and confidential information to develop and maintain our proprietary position and protect aspects of our business that are not amenable to, or that we do not consider appropriate for, patent protection.
 We seek to protect our proprietary technology and processes, in part, by confidentiality agreements with our employees, consultants, scientific advisors, and contractors.
 We also seek to preserve the integrity and confidentiality of our data and trade secrets by maintaining physical security of our premises and physical and electronic security of our information technology systems.
 While we have implemented measures to protect and preserve our trade secrets, such measures can be breached, and we may not have adequate remedies for any such breach.
 In addition, our trade secrets may otherwise become known or be independently discovered by competitors.
-For more information regarding the risks related to our intellectual property, please see Item 1A., Risk factors-Risks related to our intellectual property, in this Annual Report on Form 10-K.
+For more information regarding the risks related to our intellectual property, in this Annual Report on Form 10-K.